XabierArrieta/Pandas/README.md

     - columns drop
     - duplicate data
     - string manipulation
-    - ..
+    - regex

 #Conclusions

-The country with the monst attacks is USA.
+ - The country with the most attacks is USA.
-(gráfico)
-The sharks attacks are higher in Males than in females.
+ - The sharks attacks are higher in males, 84% than in females, 16%.
-(gráfico)
-The average age is:
+ - The average age is 28 years old.
-(gráfico)
-The sharks attacked while (actividad) this activity.